ucan-wg/delegation/README.md

 ```

 This map MUST contain some or none of the following:

+0. Nothing
+1. Capabilities unchanged from a previous delegation
-1. A strict subset (attenuation) of the capability authority from the next direct `prf` field
+2. A strict subset (attenuation) of the capability authority from the next direct `prf` field
-2. Capabilities composed from multiple proofs (see [rights amplification])
-3. Capabilities originated by the `iss` DID (i.e. by parenthood)
+3. Capabilities about a Subject that matches the Issuer (`iss`) DID

 The anatomy of a capability MUST be given as a mapping of resource URI to abilities to array of caveats.